slatedocs/slate/source/index.html.md

 ***Retrieve the VA details and incoming transactions***

-All of the created VAs and incoming transactions can be monitored on the OY! dashboard and also from APIs ([https://api-docs.oyindonesia.com/#get-list-of-created-va](https://api-docs.oyindonesia.com/#get-list-of-created-va) and [https://api-docs.oyindonesia.com/#get-list-of-transaction-for-va](https://api-docs.oyindonesia.com/#get-list-of-transaction-for-va)).
-Notifications will be sent for all incoming transactions.
+All details regarding your [created VAs](https://api-docs.oyindonesia.com/#get-list-of-created-va) and[incoming transactions](https://api-docs.oyindonesia.com/#get-list-of-transaction-for-va) can be retrieved via our API endpoint or can be monitored directly from the OY! dashboard.
+Notifications will also be sent for all incoming transactions.

 ## Registration and Set Up